KartikTG02/upi-fraud-detection/README.md

 ![Docker](https://img.shields.io/badge/Docker-Containerized-2496ED)

 ## 📌 Project Overview
-This project is an end-to-end **Real-Time Data Engineering Pipeline** designed to detect fraudulent UPI transactions.
+This project is an end-to-end pipeline designed to detect fraudulent UPI transactions.
 It processes transaction streams, identifies suspicious patterns (High-Value or High-Velocity), and visualizes the data on a live dashboard.

 It simulates a real-world FinTech environment where speed and data integrity are critical.